collabnix/dockerlabs/advanced/a100/a100-cicd-circleci.md

             docker push $DOCKER_HUB_USER_ID/dockerapp1:latest
 ```

-As shown above,  make sure to add envirment veriable like  $DOCKER_HUB_EMAIL, $DOCKER_HUB_USER_ID,$DOCKER_HUB_PWD
+As shown above,  make sure to add environment variable like  $DOCKER_HUB_EMAIL, $DOCKER_HUB_USER_ID,$DOCKER_HUB_PWD
-so after runing circleci job sucessfully it will automatically deployed on dockerhub repo
+Once you get circleci job running sucessfully, it should automatically be deployed on DockerHub repository.

-Login to the circl-ci account https://circleci.com using github

-Select project which you want to deploy
+Login to the circl-ci account https://circleci.com using github.
+Select project which you want to deploy.

 ![add_project](https://github.com/sangam14/dockerapp1/blob/master/Screenshot%202018-10-26%20at%207.49.53%20AM.png)

-Go to the setting of the project in circleci dashboard
-add the environment veriable which declared in .circleci/config.yml file io
+Go to the setting of the project in circleci dashboard and add the environment veriable which declared in .circleci/config.yml file io.

-You can also prvide github ssh permission.
+You can also provide Github SSH permission.

 ![envn_var](https://github.com/sangam14/dockerapp1/blob/master/Screenshot%202018-10-26%20at%207.50.31%20AM.png)

-After that run the build it will perform following steps one by one {if its error it will show red otherwise green )
+Next, Run the build and it will perform following steps one by one {if it encounter any error, you should see red-colored messages )

 1.Spin up Environment
 2.Checkout code